wsun/multibuzzer/README.md

 ### Deployment

-- React app will be built using `yarn build` and served through Koa server (same server used for boardgame.io server _and_ lobby)
+- Build React app using `yarn build`
+- Run `yarn start` to run the Koa server, which will serve the built React app (via '/build'), as well as operate both the boardgame.io server and lobby